 Retinoids work on a cellular level, causing enhanced collagen production, smoothing the skin’s surface, and evening out hyperpigmentation.
 Whilst it may seem like it’s “exfoliating” the skin, the peeling and redness that can occur is actually just a side effect of the irritation, and it’s actually the main reason why most people give up on them.
 But if you plough through this stage, your skin should start to settle down after about two to three weeks.

-Surprisingly, it’s in fact a myth that retinols increase sensitivity to the sun.
-They’ve even been proven to prevent the rise of collagenase—the enzyme that breaks down collagen—after UV exposure.
-So long as you use your SPF 30 to 50 (as usual, I hope), you should be absolutely fine.
+Surprisingly, retinols have been proven to prevent the rise of collagenase—the enzyme that breaks down collagen—even after UV exposure.
+Which means, as long as you use your SPF 30 to 50 (as usual, I hope), you should be absolutely fine.

 I started using Glow by Dr Brandt Overnight Resurfacing Cream, just over two months ago and I’ve already started noticing the results.
 My skin is smoother and the little acne scars on my cheeks have faded.
 But what’s surprised me the most is that this is the first product that has had a visible effect on my humungous pores.
 They look tighter and the larger ones on my cheeks have virtually disappeared.
 What’s more is that I barely felt any irritation at all, even in the first couple of weeks of use.